Condition of Bay Area bridges have generally improved over the past decades.

-Bay Area bridges and overpasses are in their best shape since 1992 – the earliest year on record – thanks to substantial efforts to improve the seismic and structural safety of these critical facilities.
-Poor bridge conditions hit a peak in 2004 when nearly one-third of the Bay Area’s bridges were identified as structurally deficient.
-Over the past 12 years, seismic retrofit programs on highway bridges as well as upgrades to elevated freeway structures helped the region reverse that trajectory.
-As a result, the share of bridges flagged as deficient fell by a remarkable 25 percentage points – and stood at just 7 percent as of 2016.
+Bay Area bridges and overpasses are among those in their best shape since 1992 (the earliest year on record) due to substantial efforts to improve the seismic and structural safety of these critical facilities.
+The percentage of bridge deck area rated as “poor” hit a peak in 2004 at approximately 40%.
+Since then, seismic retrofit programs on highway bridges as well as upgrades to elevated freeway structures helped the region reverse that trajectory.
+As a result, the share of bridge deck area rated “poor” fell by almost 30 percentage points and currently stands at 11% in 2022.

 Metro Comparison for Bridge Condition